chukShirley/rpg-intro/php2rpg.md

 ### Comparison operators

-* Booleans in PHP are either true of false
+* Booleans in PHP are either true or false
 * Booleans are called Indicators in RPG
   * They are either *On or *Off (the same are true or false)